Antecedent site:

 In a once-in-50-year review, a Governance Committee of eleven able citizens has been at work for about a year, in effect assessing the quality of Concord's governance.

 How have they done?
 Will there be impact from their work?
 With what outcome?
-This Concord Campaign site has now over several years laid out topics of concern – how, or has, the Governance Committee progressed on these evident problems?
+This Concord Campaign site has now, over several years, laid out topics of concern – how, or has, the Governance Committee progressed on these evident problems?

 3 The Town’s new fiber-to-the-home broadband network

 When government offers a fundamental communications infrastructure for the polity, that raises lively, core policy issues.
 In a number of states, telco and cableco interests have bought enough – yes, bought – enough legistators to outlaw just what we have done.
-Shamefully, bought – with 'money in politics,' contributions to legislators – the votes of elected representatives.
-Thinking, apparently, that they should block citizen choices – that they with impunity can subvert the will of the people.
+Shamefully, they have bought – with 'money in politics,' contributions to legislators – the votes of elected representatives.
+Thinking, apparently, that they should block citizen choices – that with impunity they can subvert the will of the people.

 Back here in Concord, where our new network mixes a venture startup into a AAA bond-rated financial culture, “lively" as a description hardly does the policy questions justice.
 Again, please stay tuned.